Rowan-McKereghan/cs-131-project/README.md

 # CS 131 Project

-See PDF for report and explanation on technologies used.
+See PDF for project explanation and technology comparisons.